-Students are required to maintain a professional and courteous conduct throughout their academic studies at Siam University.
+Students are required to understand the Academic Performance Policy at Siam University to maintain professional and courteous conduct throughout their academic studies at Siam University.
 Respect for students, faculty and administrative staff is required at all times.
 Siam University’s moral and ethical code will be strictly enforced.

 Since this is an international program, you are expected to speak only English while studying.
 Active participation in your classes is required.

 Student’s course load may vary with student’s individual circumstances.
 To maintain full-time status a student must enroll in at least 4 courses (12 credit hours) per semester.
 The maximum number of courses is 7 (21 credit hours) per semester.

 Special permission must be obtained in order to enroll in 8 or more courses:

 - Written permission from the Program Director concerned if they are senior graduating students or junior and senior students with a cumulative GPA of more than 3.25 and a valid reason.

 - In all other cases, written permission of the Program Director is required.